LavaToaster/IPS-SteamLoginMethod/README.txt

 Are you a developer?
 The users steam id is stored in the members table, the column name is steamid.

-and you can pull interesting stuff just by loading http://steamcommunity.com/profiles/<users steam id>?xml=1
+You can pull interesting stuff just by loading http://steamcommunity.com/profiles/<users steam id>?xml=1

-For instance my steam id is http://steamcommunity.com/profiles/76561198010571702?xml=1
+For instance my steam community page is http://steamcommunity.com/profiles/76561198010571702?xml=1